|

 see:

-as well as plenty of tea shops and atmospheric pubs
+as well as plenty of tea shops and dozens of atmospheric pubs

 serving Yorkshire ales and hot and cold food.